 NAME of WORK.
-OBJECT + of Length, Place of Termination, er of CONSTRUCTION. and Date of Commencement. intended Terminati Civil Buildin gs, Lower Provinces; Judicial: Tezpore, in Lower Assam : Construction of a Trea- sury and Record-rooms sanctioned, 30 March 1841 - Tezpore - New Gaol the existing gaol building being in a very dilapidated state. sanctioned, February 1841 - Tezpore - 1 ł n an $x = x^{\alpha} \frac{1}{2}$ · · Construction of a Thatcher Roof Cutcherry. at the requisition of the Commis- sioner of Assam, in lieu of the present cutcherry, which is in a dilapidated sanctioned, 24 June 1846 - Tezpore - state. m Additions of Cutcha Pucce Walls to the Circuit Bungalow. sanctioned, December 1845 - Tezpore - Civil Buildin igs, South Eastern Provinces; C eneral : Tavoy, Construction of a new Wharf.
+OBJECT + of Length, Place of Termination, er of CONSTRUCTION. and Date of Commencement. intended Terminati Civil Buildin gs, Lower Provinces; Judicial: Tezpore, in Lower Assam : Construction of a Trea- sury and Record-rooms sanctioned, 30 March 1841 - Tezpore - New Gaol the existing gaol building being in a very dilapidated state. sanctioned, February 1841 - Tezpore - 1 { n an $x = x^{\alpha} \frac{1}{2}$ · · Construction of a Thatcher Roof Cutcherry. at the requisition of the Commis- sioner of Assam, in lieu of the present cutcherry, which is in a dilapidated sanctioned, 24 June 1846 - Tezpore - state. m Additions of Cutcha Pucce Walls to the Circuit Bungalow. sanctioned, December 1845 - Tezpore - Civil Buildin igs, South Eastern Provinces; C eneral : Tavoy, Construction of a new Wharf.
 Y . sanctioned, 9 September 1844 - Tavoy - except at high water, owing to there being a space of 73 feet of soft mud between it and the stream. .
 Civil Buildir gs, Lower Provinces # General : Titalya, Construction of a Staging Bungalow.
-22 September 1847 Titalya - an a · . · and the second sec · · · · • international de la constant de la c La constant de la cons La constant de la cons Civil Buildin ngs, Central Provinces; Revenu ê: Toshaum, in the District of Hissar, Construction of a Tuhseeldarry Cutcherr 10 A sanctioned, 1839-40 Toshaum - at.
+22 September 1847 Titalya - an a · . · and the second sec · · · · • international de la constant de la filipidad de la constant de la constant de la constant de la constant de la La constant de la cons La constant de la cons Civil Buildin ngs, Central Provinces; Revenu ê: Toshaum, in the District of Hissar, Construction of a Tuhseeldarry Cutcherr sanctioned, 1839-40 Toshaum - at.
 D Civil Buildin Tirwah, Construction of ngs, North Western Provinces; Buildings.
-Tuhseel and Thannah Establishments. • • • Civil Buildin gs, North Western Provinces; General : Umballah, Staging Bun- galow at. for the convenience of travellers proceeding to or from Simla. sanctioned, 1839-40 Umballah - Umballah Church, Purchase of the Private Church. sanctioned, 8 December 1846 - Umballah - Civil R. I.I. gs, North Western Provinces ; Judicial · for the police battalion sanctioned, 12 June 1844 Umballah - Buildings. س چال اف ا х na ten stander general i en sin i sa sen nine regenting of a contrar of the space approximation of the set and the second sec · -
+Tuhseel and Thannah Establishments. • • • Civil Buildin gs, North Western Provinces; General : Umballah, Staging Bun- galow at. for the convenience of travellers proceeding to or from Simla. sanctioned, 1839-40 Umballah - Umballah Church, Purchase of the Private Church. sanctioned, 8 December 1846 - Umballah - Civil R. I.I. gs, North Western Provinces ; Judicial · for the police battalion sanctioned, 12 June 1844 Umballah - Buildings. س چال اف ا х na ten stander general i en sin i sa sen nine regenting of restrict in the same approximation of the same state of the same same same in the same same s and a second sec · -